sakura-yamanaka/sakura-yamanaka/README.md

 ## Hi there 👋

+Hi!
+I am Sakura and I am a student at the University of Notre Dame studying Political Science, Applied Math, and Computing and Digital Technologies.

 <!--
 **sakura-yamanaka/sakura-yamanaka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.